chijiokedavid23-droid/Websiteshaphar/replit.md

 - **React Hook Form**: Form state management with @hookform/resolvers
 - **Validation**: Zod integration for client-side form validation

-The application is designed as a professional corporate website with room for future expansion into user authentication, dynamic content management, and potential e-commerce functionality for fuel procurement.
+The application is designed as a professional educational website with room for future expansion into student portals, online course management, parent communication systems, and event registration functionality.